Navigating the 2025 Job Market: A Guide for Gen X Millennials

 Let’s face it: the 2025 job market is a total beast for Gen X Millennials.
-Layoffs are rolling through like a tech update nobody asked for, and up to 57% of us are actively plotting that career switch—whether it’s by choice or necessity.
+Layoffs are rolling through like a tech update nobody asked for.
+Up to 57% of us are actively plotting that career switch—whether by choice or necessity.
 If you’ve found yourself doomscrolling LinkedIn while sipping your oat milk latte, you’re definitely not alone.
-There’s a big vibe shift out there, and it’s time to get real about what’s happening, why the grass might actually be greener elsewhere, and the smart moves to make if you want to thrive in the new ecosystem.
+There’s a big vibe shift out there.
+It’s time to get real about what’s happening, why the grass might actually be greener elsewhere, and the smart moves to make if you want to thrive in the new ecosystem.

-The “Great Flattening.”
-In 2025, layoffs surged dramatically, especially targeting middle management and mid-career professionals.
-Companies are aggressively flattening hierarchies and cutting payroll, with layoffs for 40-somethings increasing by 400% since 2022.
-Nearly one in four laid-off Gen X workers remains unemployed, while others have reluctantly accepted pay cuts just to stay employed.
+In 2025, layoffs surged dramatically.
+Companies are aggressively flattening hierarchies and cutting payroll.
+Layoffs for 40-somethings have increased by 400% since 2022.
+Nearly one in four laid-off Gen X workers remains unemployed.
+Others have reluctantly accepted pay cuts just to stay employed.

-Quiet Quitting.
 Alongside these layoffs, career dissatisfaction is rampant.
-Only 14% of U.S. workers report being truly happy in their jobs, and two-thirds say their work-life balance is poor.
-Millennials are particularly frustrated by ineffective management and limited advancement opportunities, while Gen X feels the strain of financial stress and the impact of age bias in hiring.
+Only 14% of U.S. workers report being truly happy in their jobs.
+Two-thirds say their work-life balance is poor.
+Millennials are particularly frustrated by ineffective management and limited advancement opportunities.
+Meanwhile, Gen X feels the strain of financial stress and the impact of age bias in hiring.

-It’s the Economy, Stupid.
 Economic pressures add another layer of challenge.
-Inflation continues to outpace wage growth, making the cost of living feel heavier and job security scarcer.
-This economic squeeze is pushing many workers to reconsider their careers—even if it means making bold changes.
+Inflation continues to outpace wage growth.
+This makes the cost of living feel heavier and job security scarcer.
+Many workers are reconsidering their careers—even if it means making bold changes.

-According to career experts, if you’re impacted by the shifts, here are five options to consider to own your next chapter.
+The pandemic has permanently reset expectations around work.
+Flexibility, remote opportunities, and meaningful, well-balanced work environments are now essentials.
+According to career experts, if you’re impacted by these shifts, here are five options to consider to own your next chapter.

-Take Hilary, 53, who rode out two layoffs in two years and now feels like she'll be "working forever.”
+Take Hilary, 53, who rode out two layoffs in two years.
+She now feels like she'll be "working forever.”
 "I should be retiring in 12 years, and there's no way that's going to happen," she said.
-Instead of taking the next job thrown her way, Hilary started scoping out companies where remote work wasn’t just tolerated, but celebrated—with Zoom team coffee syncs and four-day workweeks.
-She's now part of a small team where showing up for Monday meetings in a hoodie is standard, and nobody bats an eye if she logs in from her cabin in Maine.
+Instead of taking the next job thrown her way, Hilary started scoping out companies where remote work wasn’t just tolerated but celebrated.
+She found a small team where showing up for Monday meetings in a hoodie is standard.
+Nobody bats an eye if she logs in from her cabin in Maine.
 Sometimes, the best career shift is about finding your tribe and skipping toxic management for a culture that vibes with your real life.

 2. Shift Into High-Opportunity Sectors

-In 2025, skilled trades like electrical work, plumbing, HVAC, welding, landscaping, and construction management are booming as resilient, automation-proof careers.
-Take Elizabeth, 43, who went from startup tech to landscaping and permaculture.
+In 2025, skilled trades like electrical work, plumbing, HVAC, welding, landscaping, and construction management are booming.
 These hands-on jobs offer higher wages, strong job security, and growth opportunities fueled by infrastructure demand, retirements, and green energy projects.
 This surge attracts many Gen X Millennials seeking stable, future-proof careers outside of corporate layoffs and tech disruption.

 3. Add a Side Hustle

 Making the jump from employee to entrepreneur is shaping up as one of the boldest and most rewarding moves for Gen X Millennials in 2025.
 Take Tara, a former corporate COO who found herself cut loose during recent layoffs.
-Rather than returning to the grind, she carved out a new path as a fractional executive, balancing three SaaS startups at once.
-Tara’s pivot gave her not just income and professional status—but way more freedom and control over her schedule, along with the chance to be present for her family and finally ditch the office politics for good.
+Rather than returning to the grind, she carved out a new path as a fractional executive.
+Tara’s pivot gave her not just income and professional status—but way more freedom and control over her schedule.
+She can now be present for her family and finally ditch the office politics for good.

 Another inspiring example comes from the franchise world: Kari Carlson moved from employee trainer to franchise owner at a 9Round gym.
 After mastering the daily operations and building her confidence on the job, Kari invested in her own franchise and now runs a thriving business.
 Her story proves that hands-on experience and grit can pay off big, especially for those willing to learn and take calculated risks.

 Meanwhile, a “zoom out” reveals just how hot the founder scene is for professionals in their 40s and 50s.
-It’s no longer just about Silicon Valley twentysomethings; today, 59% of startup founders are over 40, and those in their 50s now make up a significant slice of founder success stories.
+It’s no longer just about Silicon Valley twentysomethings; today, 59% of startup founders are over 40.
+Those in their 50s now make up a significant slice of founder success stories.
 Mid-career entrepreneurs are actually up to three times more likely to build high-growth companies than their younger peers.

 I experienced this firsthand—after a corporate exec run, I transitioned into fractional CMO work, then took the leap as a fintech founder at Richuel.
 For those seeking independence, creative control, and a new kind of career satisfaction, there’s no better time to start something of your own.